 '''

 pgcopydb copy db: Copy an entire database from source to target

-usage: pgcopydb copy db

---source ... --target ... [ --table-jobs ... --index-jobs ... ]
+usage: pgcopydb copy db --source ... --target ... [ --table-jobs ... --index-jobs ... ]

 --source

 Postgres URI to the source database

+--target

 Postgres URI to the target database

---target

 --dir

 Work directory to use

---table-jobs

-Number of concurrent COPY jobs to run
+--table-jobs Number of concurrent COPY jobs to run

---index-iobs

-Number of concurrent CREATE INDEX jobs to run
+--index-jobs Number of concurrent CREATE INDEX jobs to run

---drop-if-exists
+--drop-if-exists On the target database, clean-up from a pro-

 On the target database, clean-up from a previous run first

-Also copy roles found on source to target

---roles

 --no-owner

 Do not set ownership of objects to match the original database

-Prevent restoration of access privileges (grant/revoke commands)

 --no-acl

+Prevent restoration of access privileges (grant/revoke commands).

 --no-comments

-Do not output commands to restore comments
+Do {\tt not} output commands to restore comments

 --skip-large-objects Skip copying large objects (blobs)

 --filters <filename> Use the filters defined in <filename>

+--restart

 Allow restarting when temp files exist already

---restart

 Allow resuming operations after a failure

 --resume

 --not-consistent

 Allow taking a new snapshot on the source database

 --snapshot

 Use snapshot obtained with pg_export_snapshot

 '''